Intensive Course in Transcranial Magnetic Stimulation (TMS)

 Accreditation Statement

-The Harvard Medical School designates this live activity for a maximum of 32.00 AMA PRA Category 1 Credits™ per 5-day session.
-Physicians should claim only the credit commensurate with the extent of their participation in the activity.
+The Harvard Medical School designates this live activity for a maximum of 32.25 AMA PRA Category 1 Credit(s)™.
+Physicians should claim only the credit commensurate with the extent of their participation in the activity.”

 The Royal College of Physicians and Surgeons of Canada recognizes conferences and workshops held outside of Canada that are developed by a university, academy, hospital, specialty society or college as accredited group learning activities.